rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ```

 Or, what does _free_ mean, and can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
 If so are there easier and harder ways of combining them.
 What is _freer_?
 Also, how do I use it?
 What are the available libraries (there were not that many back then)?
 How to I use it DIY style?
-How does it (and should it, back then I did not understood errorproness of partiality) relate to `try-catch` games?
+How does it (and should it) relate to `try-catch` games?
 Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
 I use 2 of them at work, one of them we maintain.
 Effect systems allow to organize code into DSLs and interpreters.
-This approach creates very high level of code reuse, testability, defines very explicit, self-documenting types.
+This approach creates a very high level of code reuse, testability, defines very explicit, self-documenting types.
 But, is it realistic to learn the concepts in a day or a week when starting a new project?
-Imagine a programmer who uses Java for work exploring this knowledge.
+Imagine a programmer who uses Java at work exploring this knowledge.

 [^effect]: Any extraneous cognitive loads associated with effects?
 Yes there are a few especially on the implementation side.
 Also like most other tools effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.